jonmiles/bootstrap-treeview/README.md

 Whether or not to display tags to the right of each node.
 The values of which must be provided in the data structure on a per node basis.

+### multiselection
+Boolean.
+Default: false

+Whether or not to allow multiselection of nodes.
+Multiselection is working without any additional advanced functionality.
+It means, that it just simply allowing to select more than one node without any automatic selection of parents, etc.

 ## Methods